onfido/onfido-android-sdk/README.md

 ## Creating checks

-The SDK is responsible for the capture of identity documents and selfie photos, videos and motion captures.
+The SDK is responsible for the capture of identity documents and selfie photos and videos.
 It doesn't perform any checks against the Onfido API.
 You need to access the [Onfido API](https://documentation.onfido.com/) in order to manage applicants and perform checks.

 For a walkthrough of how to create a check with a Document and Facial Similarity report using the Android SDK read our [Mobile SDK Quick Start guide](https://developers.onfido.com/guide/mobile-sdk-quick-start).